 Dec 13, 2022

-Depending on our goals and available resources, we can choose between the various types of ads available in Google Ads.
-Picking the best type of advertisement for your needs would certainly be the first step in developing a successful advertising strategy.
+Depending on your goals and available resources, you can choose between the various types of ads available in Google Ads.

-FYI: Even though different types of Google advertisements are typically used for specific goals and demand specific resources, this does not preclude you from picking any of these advertisements and focusing them on a different goal!
+FYI: Even though different types of Google advertisements are typically used for specific goals and demand specific resources, this does not preclude you from picking any of these advertisements and focusing them on a goal of your choice!

-Type: text ads with a maximum of three lines (30 characters) for the title and two description lines (90 characters each) for the body copy.
-You also will need to select the search terms or keywords you're targeting (this implies specific keywords and negative keywords but we don't go that deeper).
+Type: text ads with a max 3 lines for the title (30 characters) and 2 description lines or the body copy (90 characters).
+You also will need to select the search terms or keywords you're targeting (this implies specific keywords and negative keywords too).

 Placement: Google Search Results (search engine results or Google Play).

-Objective: online traffic and conversion.
+Objective: more online traffic and conversion.
 The Google Display Network serves 6 billion impressions per day.

 Good if: your brand is well positioned and you know your target's interests.